googleforgames/agones/site/content/en/docs/FAQ/_index.md

 load balancer, if we scale from 10 to 5, it doesn't matter which ones are removed and in which order.

 Kubernetes [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
-where built for _ordered_, _stateful_ workloads.
+were built for _ordered_, _stateful_ workloads.
 That is, workloads in which each instance is essentially heterogeneous, and for reliability and predictability it's extremely important that scale up happens in order (0 ,1, 2, 3) and scaling down happens in reverse (3, 2, 1, 0).

 Databases are a great use case for a StatefulSet, since (depending on the database), instance 0 may be the primary, and instances 1, 2, 3+ may be replicas.
-Knowing that the order of scale up and down in completely reliable to both ensure that the correct disk image is in place, but also allow for appropriate synchronisation between a primaries and/or replicas can occur, and no downtime occurs.
+Knowing that the order of scale up and down is completely reliable to both ensure that the correct disk image is in place, but also allow for appropriate synchronisation between a primaries and/or replicas can occur, and no downtime occurs.